enricocirignaco/infrastructureforsensormanagment/docs/chapters/introduction.md

 *What problems should be solved?
 Which aspects of a researcher's life becomes easier?*

 - The goal of this project is to simply the workflow of provisioning and managing sensor nodes while making the whole process less error-prune

+- System offers an intuitive UI which acts as a central administration platform that bundles all actions for managing the IoT projects (or sensor nodes/entities?) in one place.

-- All relevant meta-data in one place, external resources can be linked
+- All relevant meta-data in one data storage, external resources can be linked
     - single source of truth, no scattered data anymore
+    - underlying RDF data model is flexible and allows easy extension/adaption for future datamodel changes
-    - referenced external data can be easily accessed (manuals of sensor node, ttn end devices, positioning of sensor nodes) -
+    - referenced external data can be easily accessed (manuals of sensor node, ttn end devices, positioning of sensor nodes)
+    - time series data stored as well to allow agregated queries over the whole data structure

+- Process of compiling and flashing of firmware is streamlined
+    - no more manual looking up and writing of TTN keys when flashing
+    -

+- TTN console has not to be touched anymore, fully automatic.
+Can be directly accessed per sensor node in one click to get more infos

+- state management offers easy overview and handling of status of each entity.
+For example entities that are not used anymore can be archived and thefore hidden in the UI, the data is still accessiable though.
+- additional state also shows if deployed sensor node is still sending data or is inactive.
+This way, a quick overview over all deployed sensor nodes can be gathered
+- Deployed and working nodes also display their last transmitted values on the UI, allowing quick insight into current measurements

+- Whole system ist built as a generic software solution and can be tailored to specific needs of each project
-- groundwork for role based workflows
+- groundwork for role based workflows, tailor user interface to the workflow of the user's role and hide irrelevant actions